dotunion/pfqfishing/README.md

 - ctrl + s to save, make sure you have it turned on while you're fishing

 ## how to customize
-around the top of the userscript are configurations like "image", "imagesize", and "ripplesprite". you can customize the urls of the custom image, ripple sprite and sound effect there. them blank as `""` to default them back to its original sprite/no sound/no image
+around the top of the userscript are configurations like "image", "imagesize", and "ripplesprite". you can customize the urls of the custom image, ripple sprite and sound effect there. leave them blank as `""` to default them back to its original sprite/no sound/no image

 under ` style.textContent = `, you can tinker with the css that's being added to the animation and glow